armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 You will need these values when you configure the client.

-Behind the scenes, the script has placed these values in a file named `/etc/shadowsocks.json`.
+Technical note: Behind the scenes, the script has placed these values in a file named `/etc/shadowsocks.json`.
 Its contents will look something like this:

 ```
 {